hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

   * Either goto a specified label or call a specified function

 * DataM support some basic esc sequences wrt string literals

+* BufMerged to merge different type vars and or values on a single line

 TODO